ImanBarjane/employee-attrition-analysis/HR Analysis.md

-The plot above shows that in this random forest model, `last_evaluation`, `number_project`, `tenure`, and `overworked` have the highest importance, in that order.
-These variables are most helpful in predicting the outcome variable, `left`, and they are the same as the ones used by the decision tree model.
+The plot above shows that in this random forest model, `last_evaluation`, `number_project`, `tenure`, and `overworked` are the most important features, in that order.
+These variables are the most helpful in predicting the target variable, `left`, and they match the key predictors identified by the decision tree model.

+---

 # pacE: Execute Stage

-## Recall evaluation metrics
+## Recall of Evaluation Metrics

-- **AUC** is the area under the ROC curve; it's also considered the probability that the model ranks a random positive example more highly than a random negative example.
+- **AUC**: The area under the ROC curve, interpreted as the probability that the model ranks a randomly chosen positive example higher than a randomly chosen negative example.
-- **Precision** measures the proportion of data points predicted as True that are actually True, in other words, the proportion of positive predictions that are true positives.
+- **Precision**: The proportion of predicted positives that are actually true positives.
-- **Recall** measures the proportion of data points that are predicted as True, out of all the data points that are actually True.
-In other words, it measures the proportion of positives that are correctly classified.
-- **Accuracy** measures the proportion of data points that are correctly classified.
+- **Recall**: The proportion of actual positives that are correctly identified by the model.
+- **Accuracy**: The overall proportion of correctly classified data points.
-- **F1-score** is an aggregation of precision and recall.
+- **F1-score**: The harmonic mean of precision and recall, providing a balanced measure of the two.

+---

 ## Step 4.
 Results and Evaluation

-### Summary of model results
+### Summary of Model Results
-After conducting feature engineering, the decision tree model achieved AUC of 93.8%, precision of 87.0%, recall of 90.4%, f1-score of 88.7%, and accuracy of 96.2%, on the test set.
-The random forest modestly outperformed the decision tree model.
+After incorporating feature engineering, the **decision tree model** achieved:
+- **AUC**: 93.8%
+- **Precision**: 87.0%
+- **Recall**: 90.4%
+- **F1-score**: 88.7%
+- **Accuracy**: 96.2%

+The **random forest model** modestly outperformed the decision tree across most metrics.

+---

-### Conclusion and Recommendations
+## Conclusion and Recommendations

-The models and the feature importances extracted from the models confirm that employees at the company are overworked.

-To retain employees, the following recommendations could be presented to the stakeholders:
+The models and their feature importances strongly suggest that **employee overwork is a primary factor contributing to attrition**.
+To improve employee retention, the following recommendations can be shared with stakeholders:

-* Cap the number of projects that employees can work on.
+* Cap the number of projects employees are assigned.
-* Consider promoting employees who have been with the company for atleast four years, or conduct further investigation about why four-year tenured employees are so dissatisfied.
+* Consider promoting employees who have been with the company for at least four years, or investigate further why four-year-tenured employees are more dissatisfied.
-* Either reward employees for working longer hours, or don't require them to do so.
+* Either reward employees who work longer hours or avoid requiring them to consistently do so.
-* If employees aren't familiar with the company's overtime pay policies, inform them about this.
-If the expectations around workload and time off aren't explicit, make them clear.
+* Ensure employees are fully aware of the company’s overtime policies.
+Clarify expectations regarding workload, overtime, and time off.
-* Hold company-wide and within-team discussions to understand and address the company work culture, across the board and in specific contexts.
+* Facilitate company-wide and team-level discussions to better understand and improve workplace culture.
-* High evaluation scores should not be reserved for employees who work 200+ hours per month.
-Consider a proportionate scale for rewarding employees who contribute more/put in more effort.
+* Reconsider how performance evaluations are structured.
+High scores should not be limited to employees working 200+ hours per month.
+Instead, adopt a proportionate recognition system that fairly rewards contributions and effort.

+---

 **Thank you for taking the time to read my Capstone Project!**

 ## 🔗 Resources and Troubleshooting